Predicting Human Intentions from Motion Only: A 2D+3D Fusion Approach: Unimodal analyses

-\section{Analysis of 2D video sequences}
+\subsection{Analysis of 2D video sequences}

-Far from providing a comprehensive review of the whole action recognition/prediction literature on video data, in this Section, we will benchmark the best hand-crafted descriptors (dense trajectories \cite{DTjournal}) as well as 3D Convolutional Neural Network (CNNs) for video representation and frame-based deep encodings for our graspings.
+Far from providing a comprehensive review of the whole action recognition/prediction literature on video data, in this Section, we will benchmark the best hand-crafted descriptors (dense trajectories \cite{DTjournal}) as well as 3D Convolutional Neural Network (CNN) features for video representation, and frame-based deep encodings.
 Moreover, we will show that many currently available frameworks in early activity recognition and action prediction are not suitable for our test-bed problem.

-{\bf Dense trajectories} (DT) {\bf --} Being part of the class of approaches named in \cite{arxiv} as local, DT \cite{DTjournal} track in time a set of spatio-temporal interest points (IPs) from an input video, using a dense optical flow field.
+\underline{Dense trajectories (DT).} Being part of the class of approaches named in \cite{arxiv} as local, DT \cite{DTjournal} track in time a set of spatio-temporal interest points (IPs) from an input video, using a dense optical flow field.
 For each IP, its trajectory is surrounded by a warped volume from which we computed classical histogram features: Histograms of Oriented Gradients (HOG) \cite{HOG}, Histograms of Optical Flow (HOF) \cite{HOF}, Motion Boundary Histograms \cite{MBH} in both $x$ and $y$ directions (MBHx and MBHy), trajectory shape descriptor (TSD) \cite{DTjournal} and Histograms of Oriented Trackelets (HOT) \cite{HOT}.
 We used the publicly available DT code\footnote{\url{http://lear.inrialpes.fr/software/}}, adopting the default parameters choice except to the trajectory length which was set to $5$ to better deal with our extremely short footages.

 In order to combine the dense histogram features into a unique video descriptor, we either applied $\ell^1$ normalized bag-of-features histograms (\emph{BoF}) \cite{Boiman08}, square-root normalized Fisher Vector (\emph{FV}) \cite{Perronin2007}, or Vectors of Locally Aggregated Descriptors (\emph{VLAD}) \cite{Jegou2010}.
 For \emph{BoF} and \emph{VLAD}, we used a dictionary of 1000 visual words; for \emph{FV} we employed a Gaussian mixture model with 256 components (as in \cite{Wang:improved}).